 - Apply two signals to CH1 and CH2 input connectors.
 Select ALT or CHOP of the VERTICAL MODE switches.
 Generally, ALT is used for high-frequency signals, while CHOP is used for low-frequency signals. - 2) Set each control for normal sweep display.
 Select the faster of the two signals as the A SOURCE (reference signal), and adjust the VOLTS/DIV and SWEEP TIME/DIV to obtain easy-to-see waveform display.
-Set the VARIABLE of each channel and SWEEP TIME to the CAL condition. - Measure the horizontal distance between the two signals.
+Set the VARIABLE of each channel and SWEEP TIME to the CAL condition. - Set the waveform to the center with each [↓] POSITION control.
+Then, set the reference signal to a vertical graduation line with the POSITION control. - Measure the horizontal distance between the two signals.
 Multiply this distance by the SWEEP TIME/DIV setting.

-In the example shown in Fig. 33, measured horizontal distance between two signals is 4.4 divisions.
+In the example shown in Fig. 34, measured horizontal distance between two signals is 4.4 divisions.
 If the SWEEP TIME/DIV setting is 0.2 ms/div, Time difference = 4.4 (div) $\times 0.2$ (ms/div) = 0.88 ms